tetianamohorian/cat-bot/README.md

 ## 👨‍💻 Author

-Made with 🐾 by [Your Name] — aspiring Java developer.
+Made with 🐾 by [Tetiana] — aspiring Java developer.